binDebug3/EVAdoption/README.md

 # Keeping Up with the Jones': Electric Vehicle Adoption in the U.S.

-By Jeff Hansen, Eliza Powell, Gwen Martin, Dallin Stewar
+By Dallin Stewart, Jeff Hansen, Eliza Powell, Gwen Martin

 December 7, 2023